Make the most of staff following restructure

 By Michelle Pittorino

-It’s not uncommon for the employees who remain after a restructure and redundancies to experience what is known as ‘survivor syndrome’.
+It’s not uncommon for the employees who remain after restructure and redundancies to experience what is known as ‘survivor syndrome’.

 This can be cultivated through increased workload pressures, distress over losing colleagues, apprehension about job stability and mistrust if employees feel the process was handled poorly.